emasujster/hgiene/README.md

 ## Summary

 Maintaining mental and physical health through proactive behaviour and treatment.
-This includes talks with doctors and specialists, creating a community, as well as practising healthy habits and rituals.
-Individuals should realise their abilities, weaknesses and strengths, to cope normal with stresses of life, to work productively, as well as make contributions to their community.
+This includes talks with doctors and specialists, creating a community, and practising healthy habits.
+People should realise their abilities, weaknesses and strengths, to cope normal with stresses, to work productively, and make contributions to their community.

 ## Background